GarciaDan/telegram-server/README.md

 The message can provide attachments.
 To do so, filename and its content in Base64 format should be provided.
 All the attachments will be sent sequentially after the text message.

+## Prerequisites

+You need to provide a Telegram bot key and a Chat ID in order to be able to send messages.

+If you don't know how to create a Telegram bot and generate that information, check [this link](https://core.telegram.org/bots#how-do-i-create-a-bot).
+I assure you it's quite simple (and also for free).

 ## Environment variables

 In order to make it work, you need to create an `.env` file with the following variables: